Speeding up Rails 4.2

 Challenge accepted!!

-Michael Cohen over 9 years ago
+Michael Cohen almost 10 years ago

 Michael Cohen